 There may be an incoordination or strength difference between the muscles on the left & right of your TMJ.
 Your physiotherapist will prescribe appropriate exercises to correct this deficit.

 Alternatively, muscular or soft tissue inflexibility could be the cause of your abnormal movement.
 In this case your physiotherapist will apply their skilled hands on techniques and teach you how to continue this treatment yourself at home.

 We’ve just recently filmed a video for how to release your jaw musculature yourself.

-If you are seeking guidance for your jaw pain, clicking or abnormal movement then phone Wellers Hill on 3892 7501 and Woolloongabba on 3391 3331.
+If you are seeking guidance for your jaw pain, clicking or abnormal movement then phone Wellers Hill Physiotherapy on 07 3892 7501.